What a year: this was 2025

 Check out our look back at 2025

 2025 saw a drier spring and a wetter autumn than average.
-That means sometimes retaining water for longer.
-And sometimes draining excess water to keep our feet dry.
+Sometimes that means retaining water for longer and sometimes draining excess water to keep our feet dry.
 Finding the right balance for sufficient water in every season: that's our job!

 This year, our work also focused on: